cinderella/bosh-example/README.md

 $ bosh target http://x.x.x.x:25555
 ```

-Login to the micro bosh using the default credentials:
+Login to the micro bosh using the default credentials (admin/admin):
 ```
 $ bosh login
 ```